Jell-O Eggs

 Jell-O Eggs Made Out of Real Eggs

-Blow the egg whites and yolks out of the egg (you may have to increase the size of the hole on one end), and then thoroughly wash it out with hot water.
+Blow the egg whites and yolks out of the egg (you may have to increase the size of the hole on one end), and then thoroughly wash it out with hot water or boil the shells.
 Keep in mind that eggs can carry salmonella, so the hotter the water and the stronger the pressure, the better.

 Jell-O Eggs Made Out of Real Eggs